 Kralan, rice in bamboo, is probably Cambodia’s most famous traditional snack.
 This snack is a kind of sticky rice cooked in bamboo, and you need to split the bamboo to get the rice.
 The rice used for this preparation is a special kind of fragrant rice, mainly from the city of Battambang in the west of the country.

-Coconuts are probably the most common fruit in hot and humid Cambodia, and you can easily find stalls selling fresh coconuts on the streets of Phnom Penh and Siem Reap.
-Coconut is also a raw material for many traditional Cambodian dishes and street food, and coconut ice cream is a good example.
+Coconuts are probably the most common fruit in hot and humid Cambodia, and you can easily find vendors selling fresh coconuts on the streets of Siem Reap.
+Coconut is a raw material for many traditional Cambodian dishes and street food, and coconut ice cream is a good example.
 The shell of a fresh coconut is shaved as a bowl, with 3 scoops of ice cream added to it, and then sprinkled with pieces of fresh coconut flesh, one of the most popular desserts in Cambodia is finished.

 If you have free time to walk the streets of Siem Reap, perhaps this delicious and affordable coconut ice cream will help you cool down in the hot summer heat.

 Bananas are a common ingredient in Cambodian cuisine, which seems hard to spot in other parts of the world.
 There are many kinds of bananas in Cambodia, of different sizes, from yellow to green and even red.
-On the streets of Siem Reap, you’ll always find stalls selling bananas, which are incredibly cheap.
+On the streets of Siem Reap, you’ll always find vendors selling bananas, which are incredibly cheap.